Leaving the Oasis

 Back in 1984, my cousin Richard and I backpacked to California and ended up somehow in the deserts of Morocco, a North African country bordering the Atlantic Ocean and Mediterranean Sea.

-As we approached, the scene opened up to what I can only describe as a large depression in the landscape of about three to four hundred yards.
+One day, we saw a bright green dot on the horizon out of the van window.
+Surprisingly alone amongst the dry, barren brown desert, it didn’t seem to fit the view.
+As we approached, the scene opened up to what I can only describe as a large depression in the landscape about three to four hundred yards wide.

-After many miles of wasteland and desert, this was a refreshing sight and we walked down and put our feet in the cool water.
+After many miles of wasteland and desert, this was a refreshing sight, and we walked down and put our feet in the cool water.
 In my broken French, which struck a chorus of amused laughter, I ordered a drink and got in the water.

-It was indeed a piece of paradise we had unexpectedly arrived at and we sat in awe of this wonderous secret place.
+It was indeed a piece of paradise we had unexpectedly arrived at, and we sat in awe of this wonderous secret place.

+Do you know that feeling?
+That deep inside-your-gut feeling of finding a hidden place where time and responsibility stop?
 We all need that place of rest.
-We need to arrive and stop for a while at places where we can kick our shoes off and just breathe the air.
-To rest our weary minds and be served by others.
+We need to arrive and stop for a while at places where we can kick our shoes off and just breathe the air, to rest our weary minds, and be served by others.

 “People consciously reflect in order to understand events in their lives and as a consequence hopefully add and enhance meaning.”